Policy-Based Routing OpenWrt Package Documentation

 DNS Policies

-Use of dns policies allows to route dns requests from local devices/IP addresses or MAC addresses thru a specific DNS server.
-Can either pick first DNS server from a specified interface or use a specific DNS server indicated by its IP address.
+Use of DNS Policies allows to route the name resolution (DNS) requests from local devices/IP addresses or MAC addresses thru a specific DNS server.
+Either the first DNS server from a specified interface or a specific DNS server indicated by its IP address can be used.
+Please note that the use of DNS Policies will override local DNS Hijacking (if enabled) and also will prevent the domain-based policies from working for the local devices specified in the DNS Policy, as your dnsmasq will not be queried by those local devices anymore.

 Fw4 Nft File Mode